Dibaa23/WarmingInc/README.md

 3. **Policy Interaction:**
     - Implement a system for approving or rejecting policies through a VR interface.
-    - Design the mechanics by which these decisions affect the corresponding stats bars in real-time.
+    - Design the mechanics of these decisions affecting the corresponding stats bars in real time.

 ## Long-term Goals
 - Develop a robust system that simulates the consequences of policy decisions on the island's well-being.
-- Implement real-time feedback and visual effects that illustrate the impact of player decisions on Hawaii's environment and its inhabitants.
+- Implement real-time feedback and visual effects that illustrate the impact of player decisions on Hawaii's environment and inhabitants.
 - Create an engaging narrative and educational content that guides players through the complexities of managing an island ecosystem.

 ## Technical Specifications